knockdata/jekyll-now/_posts/2020-05-02-Graceful-Upgrade-with-Canary-Deployment-using-Pulumi.md

 # Graceful Upgrade with Canary Deployment using Pulumi

-Upgrading software to a new version is a normal procedure.
+Windows 95 was a fantastic product.
+While it will be extremely rare to continue use Window 95 but without any upgrade.

+Zero downtime is highly appreciated these days when the system is upgraded.

-Canary deployment is commonly used to achieve a graceful upgrade.
+Canary deployment is commonly used to achieve a graceful upgrade with zero downtime.

 This article uses Pulumi as the tool to achieve a graceful upgrade with zero interruption in a fully controlled manner.

 ## What is Canary Deployment